Europe!!

 Click on the image to enlarge.

-Marina Grande, Caprese © (32"x38" including frame, acrylic on canvas) Two places struck me as particularly pleasing places to paint during our recent trip to the Mediterranean.
-The first was Villefranche on the French Riviera (three paintings planned in the future), and the second was the island of Capri (Caprese in Italian).
-Given the fact that I've been experimenting the past year or so with various means of breaking outside the traditional picture frame, this scene of the Marina Grande, the main harbor of Capri, struck me as having possibilities along that line.
+Marina Grande, Capri © (32"x38" including frame, acrylic on canvas) Two places struck me as particularly pleasing scenes to paint during our 2001 trip to the Mediterranean.
+The first was Villefranche on the French Riviera and the second was the island of Capri.
+Given the fact that I've been experimenting with various means of breaking outside the traditional picture frame, this scene of the Marina Grande, the main harbor of Capri, struck me as having possibilities along that line.
 In the past I've cut the frame and also built up 3-D images ON the frame as means of allowing the image to "break the frame", but this marks the first time I've ever left the frame intact while actually painting the image out onto it.
 This scene was, quite frankly, photographed with this idea in mind, and the frame, a broad pine with a subtle white stain, was chosen particularly to facilitate such a foreground element.

 Broadly framed in pine. . . . . . . . . . . . . . . . . . . . . . . . . . . . .$750.